wpswings/wallet-system-for-woocommerce/README.txt

 * Show the wallet transaction date & time details in your selected time zone.
 * Items bought via the WooCommerce wallet will be automatically marked complete.
 * You can change your email address to send wallet notifications to users.
-* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once, maintaining [secure online payments](https://wpswings.com/blog/secure-online-payments/?utm_source=wpswings-wallet-org&utm_medium=referral&utm_campaign=securepayments-blog)
+* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Withdrawal Request features at once, maintaining [secure online payments](https://wpswings.com/blog/secure-online-payments/?utm_source=wpswings-wallet-org&utm_medium=referral&utm_campaign=securepayments-blog)

 == WOOCOMMERCE WALLET PLUGIN COMPATIBILITIES ==